 In a stark message about the growing risks of digital technology, the US doctors halved their previous recommended limit of two hours a day of screen time for children aged over two after reviewing new evidence.

 The professional organisation for paediatricians in the US said children's health and development were increasingly being put at risk by the proliferation of screens in people's homes.

 It said: "Multiple developmental and health concerns continue to exist for young children using all forms of digital media to excess."

-So, to help families get the best out of the Christmas break - and that enforced break from the term-time routine - Dr Van Zwanenberg suggests some pragmatic tips for parents and carers to help keep children's commitments in check:
+So, to help families get the best out of the Christmas break - and that enforced break from the term-time routine - Dr van Zwanenberg suggests some pragmatic tips for parents and carers to help keep children's commitments in check:

-- Walk and talk - the Christmas holidays is a great excuse to get out and enjoy the fresh air, without the distraction of the TV or tablet.
+- Walk and talk - the Christmas break is a great excuse to get out and enjoy the fresh air, without the distraction of the TV or tablet.
 Use the time to chat openly; laugh and maybe broach sensitive subjects that have been off limits during term-time (parents might be surprised at what teenagers suddenly decide to share)

 - Get board, not bored! - from Scrabble to Snap to Uno, Pointless to Pictionary, board games are back and can be a great bonding experience for all members of the family, whatever their age, interests (and inhibitions), playing as equals

 - Tear up the timetable - use the festive fortnight to take a break from all regular commitments, clubs and sporting fixtures.
 The rest will benefit both body and mind.
 And consider whether you really want to return to all these activities in 2017